 Personally, I prefer to carry a single blade knife with a pocket clip.
 Most of the work I do on our homestead is right next to the workshop, so I don't need to carry around a multi-tool style knife.
 The single blade is light weight and stays sharp for a long time.

 No farm is complete without a good tool kit.
-You can get a great basic set of screwdrivers, ratchet, hammer and wrench for under $50 and be prepared for almost any job that comes your way.
+You can get a great basic set of screwdrivers, ratchet, hammer and wrench for a relatively low cost and be prepared for almost any job that comes your way.

 Obviously, in a perfect world, as soon as something breaks we would fix it.
 Unfortunately, this is not a perfect world and there are times when you need to fix something quickly as opposed to permanently.
 We have found zip ties to work wonders for so many of our quick fixes.